openargus/argus/README.rst

 Email that reports that 'Argus does not work.
 Why?' will be completely ignored.

-**What is the problem space we are addressing?**

-**What is the solution?**

-**What are the technologies used in the reference architecture?**

-- Libpcap

-**History** Argus is the first netflow technology, started in 1984 at Georgia Tech, and adapted for cyber security operations in 1991 at Carengie Mellon University's Software Engineering Institute.
-While it has a long history, we still think of argus as innovative and leading edge.
-Comprehensive network transaction auditing is an extremely powerful network management tool, and a large number of sites do benefit from the prototype work that has been done through the Argus Project.

 Again, thank you for your interest in Argus.
 I hope that you find the software useful.